-- (13) The Committee shall have the authority: - (a) to engage independent counsel and other advisors as it determines necessary to carry out its duties, - (b) to set and pay the compensation for any advisors employed by the Committee; and - (c) to communicate directly with the internal and external auditors.
+(14) The Committee shall have the authority:

+- (a) to engage independent counsel and other advisors as it determines necessary to carry out its duties, - (b) to set and pay the compensation for any advisors employed by the Committee; and - (c) to communicate directly with the internal and external auditors. - (d) to approve the interim quarterly financial statements and related management discussion and analysis, and to recommend approval of the annual financial statements and related management discussion and analysis to the Board.